vineetvaidya25/XYZ-Cinemas/README.md

 - Check your payment methods

 - Contact our system if there is an error while paying for tickets.
+## Things Prohibited
+Several things are prohibited from taking inside the cinema :-
+- Sharp objects
+- Food items carried from home
 ## Contact
 For any other queries contact us via email: support@myxyzcinema.com